blockchainsllc/in3-docs/docs/api-cmd.rst

 When building from source, CMake accepts the following flags:

--DBUILD_DOC     If true, doxygen is used to build the documentation (default: true).
+-DBUILD_DOC     If true, Doxygen is used to build the documentation (default: true).
 -DDEBUG         If set, additional DEBUG-outputs are generated (default: false).
 -DEVM_GAS       If true, the gas costs are verified when validating an ``eth_call``.